MisterJoz/trydjango/README.md

 # trydjango
-First project using Django framework
+First project using Django framework.
+Code is in the src folder.